Understanding Coronavirus and COVID-19

 How do we prevent spreading or catching the disease?

-According to the U.S. Centers for Disease Control and the Lincoln Lancaster County Health Department you should take following steps to reduce the spread of any respiratory virus:
+According to the U.S. Centers for Disease Control, the Lincoln Lancaster County Health Department , and other medical authorities, you should take following steps to reduce the spread of any respiratory virus:

 > Avoid close contact with sick people.